paternostrox/Minecraft4Unity/README.md

 # :crystal_ball: Minecraft4Unity
 A minimal and very optimized version of Minecraft made in Unity.
-It features procedural world generation, greedy meshing, data persistence and an inventory system.
+It features procedural world generation with greedy meshing, data persistence and an inventory system.

 ## :fire: Basic setup: